attdevsupport/att-html5-sdk/README.md

 4. Install the Ant build tool, [as described on the Apache Ant web site](https://ant.apache.org/manual/install.html).

 5. Install the JSDuck documentation tool.
 This is a Ruby gem that can be installed using the command below.
-If Ruby is installed as admin, you may need to prefix that command with 'sudo'.
+If Ruby is installed as admin, you may need to prefix that command with 'sudo'. *NOTE* You _must_ install the older version of JSDuck listed below - the tool removed support for documenting non-JavaScript source code in more recent versions.

-  * <code>gem install jsduck</code>
+  * <code>gem install --version 3.11.2 jsduck</code>